paufr/itunes_search_app/README.md

 # Itunes search app

-This project consists of a front end (vue js) and a backend (node js) that connects to the itunes search API to get infromation from artists and albums.
+This project consists of a front end (vue js) and a backend (node js) that connect to the itunes search API to get infromation from artists and albums.

 Features:
  - Searches artists in real time when typing.
  - Displays an album view that includes the albums from the artist selected.
- - Live search box to filter the existing results from an artist.
+ - Live search box to filter the existing album results by text.
  - Pagination when displaying the results.
  - Search history: possibility to easily explore again the albums recently visited.